viacheslav-lasukov/PMBoK6/Tools and Techniques/Advertising.md

 Section: "12.2.2.2"
 ---
 # Description
-Communicating with users or potential users of a product, service, or result.
+Communicating with users or potential users of a [[Products, Services, Results]].

-Existing lists of potential [[seller]]s often can be expanded by placing [[Advertisements]] in general circulation publications such as selected newspapers or in specialty trade publications.
+Existing lists of potential [[Seller]]s often can be expanded by placing advertisements in general circulation publications such as selected newspapers or in specialty trade publications.

-Most government jurisdictions require public advertising or online posting of pending government contracts.
+Most [[Government]] jurisdictions require public advertising or online posting of pending [[Government]] contracts.